cesumilo/Shell-Core/README.md

 ```

-This is the packet which will travel between the different modules.
-There are a lot of informations in it.
+This is the packet that will travel between the different modules.
+There are a lot of information in it.

 > **id** - is the ID of the module.

-> **err** - is the variable that tell to the core "Ok!
+> **err** - is a variable that tell to the core "Ok!
 There is no problem!" or "Wait..
 Something's wrong."

 > **ac** - is like in the "main" function (called "argc").
 It gives you the size of the array called "av".